vinefeeder/VineFeeder/README.md

     or
     python vinefeeder.py -help

 As set-up on start it will run with zero modification.
-There are six UK services active.
+There are six UK services and TVNZ active.
+Regard TVNZ as experimental for the time being.
+For one thing Devine's TVNZ service fails on some titles and the VineFeeder service is still in testing.

 It is recommended to use PowerShell or Terminal in Windows and a Unix-like terminal in Linux - but select, via preferences, a dark background for better contrast with the colours used in Vinefeeder.